-Tools needed: Large Pipe Wrench, Long Nose Pliers, Plumber's Putty, Plastic Putty Knife (optional)
+Tools and supplies required: Large Pipe Wrench, Long Nose Pliers, Plumber’s Putty, Plastic Putty Knife (optional)

 With large Pliers, loosen the Slip Nut, which is a Ring that keeps the Tailpiece tightened to the Drain, located on the underside of the Sink Drain.
 The Tailpiece is a straight Pipe that connects the Sink Drain to the P-Trap.
 Pull on the Tailpiece to remove it from the Drain.

 Separate the Tailpiece from the Sink Drain.